roapi/roapi/README.md

 core of its design can be boiled down to the following:

 - [Query frontends](https://roapi.github.io/docs/api/query/index.html) to
-  translate SQL, GraphQL and REST API queries into Datafusion plans.
+  translate SQL, FlightSQL, GraphQL and REST API queries into Datafusion plans.
 - Datafusion for query plan execution.
 - [Data layer](https://roapi.github.io/docs/config/dataset-formats/index.html)